A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 (Click on Add Link to update your link settings)

-(Toggle link visibility on and off)
+(Making links private toggles their visibility on and off)

 Editing Your Link Information

-(Editing your link information)
+(Editing your links)

-Change the link …
+Make changes to the link information …

-(Edit Link screen)
+(Edit Link page)

 After you’re done editing the link, you can:

 - Click on Update Link to save your link details,

 - Click on Visit Link to see your link and make sure that you have set up your link’s URL correctly (your link will open up in a new window),